websanco/liferay-learn/docs/dxp/7.x/en/using-search/getting-started/search-overview.md

 # Search Overview

 Search is a fundamental component of Liferay.
 Elasticsearch is bundled with Liferay for testing and development purposes.
-Production environments require Elasticsearch running on a separate server (a side-car).
-[Getting Started with Elasticsearch](../installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md) explains Side-car setup.
+Production environments require Elasticsearch running on a remote server.
+[Getting Started with Elasticsearch](../installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md) explains remote server setup.
 You can explore the search functionality immediately, however, using the bundled Elasticsearch engine.

 Here are the search features: